Title

 A comprehensive Philippine law defines and punishes various crimes against the government, including treason, insurrection, sedition, and related offenses, with penalties ranging from fines to imprisonment and death.

-Treason is committed by any person residing in the Philippine Islands who owes allegiance to the United States or the Government of the Philippine Islands and who levies war against them or adheres to their enemies, giving them aid and comfort within the Philippine Islands or elsewhere.
+Section 1 requires: (1) the accused is a person owing allegiance to the United States or the Government of the Philippine Islands; and (2) the accused either levies war against them or adheres to their enemies; and (3) in the “adheres” mode, the accused must give aid and comfort to the enemies within the Philippines or elsewhere.

-Upon conviction, a person guilty of treason shall suffer death or imprisonment at hard labor for not less than five years and be fined not less than ten thousand dollars, at the discretion of the court.
+The penalty is death or, at the discretion of the court, imprisonment at hard labor for not less than five years and a fine of not less than ten thousand dollars.

-Such offense is punishable by a fine not exceeding two thousand dollars or imprisonment not exceeding two years, or both, at the discretion of the court.
+Penalty: a fine not exceeding five thousand dollars or imprisonment not exceeding ten years, or both.

 Analyze Cases Smarter, Faster